-Sequence Data Types in Python programming language
+Sequence Data Types in Python Programming Language

-Sequence data-type
+Sequence Data-Types

 Sequence Data Types in Python programming language is used to store data in containers.
 List, Tuple and String are the different types of containers used to store the data.
 Lists can store the data of any data type and are mutable, Strings can store data of the str type and are immutable.
 Tuples can also store any type of value and are immutable data-types.

-Different data-types in Python
+Different Sequence Data-Types in Python

-List data-type in Python
+List in Python

 List data-type belongs to the sequential data-type class.
 The list is the only data-type under sequential which are mutable.
 It can store values or elements of any data-type.
 We can change and perform many operations on the list and like